 How Much Did Taipei 101 Cost To Build?

-Taipei 101 costs close to $1.8 billion to build, which puts it near the top of the list of the most expensive buildings on Earth.
+Taipei 101 cost around $1.8 billion to build .
+This price puts it near the top of the list of the most expensive buildings on Earth.